 The student will be offered externship as a part of the program.
 Assignment of clinical sites is typically made near the end of the didactic portion of the program.
 Students will be offered available externship site at an off-site location after successfully passing all the required modules with the school.
 Externships are generally unpaid.
 Both day and evening students must attend externship during day hours.
 Students must be prepared to travel to their externship sites.
 The externship sites will be within maximum 60 to 70 miles radius from the school.
+Students must be prepared to travel to their externship sites.
+Although, the school will attempt to assign an externship site that is conveniently located closer to a student's home or workplace, it might not be possible in some cases.
 Based on the externship site availability, students may be required to complete their externship at more than one externship site location.